jinloes/elevator-control-system/README.md

 - If the doors are open, check for any door commands and execute them.
 - If there are none, close the doors and try and move the elevator.
-- To move the elevator, the direction needs to be determined.
+- To move the elevator, the state needs to be determined.
-    - An elevator will move to it's destination picking up anyone that wants to travel in the same direction along the way or lets people off the elevator if they pressed a floor in between the current and destination.
+    - An elevator will move to it's destination picking up anyone that wants to travel in the same state along the way or lets people off the elevator if they pressed a floor in between the current and destination.
     - Once the elevator has reached the destination, it lets the people off and waits until a pick up call is assigned to it or moves to a new destination if it still has other destinations